Muliro1/alx-project-nexus/README.md

 ### Notes

 - All endpoints accept and return JSON.
-- Use the Swagger UI at `/swagger/` for interactive API exploration and testing.
+- Use the Swagger UI at `/api-docs/` for interactive API exploration and testing.
 - Make sure to use trailing slashes in all endpoint URLs (e.g., `/polls/vote/`).

 ---

-Let me know if you want to add authentication instructions or more advanced usage!